Toluhunter/postgresql-prisma/README.md

 ## Conclusion

-So far, we have set up our development and production databases with Docker, we set up our migration and deployment to dynamically use the appropriate Database URL with `dotenv-cli`, `cross-var`, and `cross-env`.
+So far, we have set up our development and production databases with Docker, we set up our migration and deployment to dynamically use the appropriate Database URL with `dotenv-cli`, and `cross-env`.

 Finally, we created a small Express application to test our database integration.